 Here’s a screenshot from an MVP app we built to demonstrate how one can develop a simple health app using the Epic USCDI API.

-As you can see in the screenshot, the app allows you to find a patient and view her record with previous diagnoses, prescribed medications, care plans, etc. The app also pulls the patient’s demographic data from Epic.
+As you can see in the screenshot, the app allows you to find a patient and view her electronic health record with previous diagnoses, prescribed medications, care plans, etc. The app also pulls the patient’s demographic data with the integration.
 You can use this data when seeing a patient remotely or for any other processing purposes.

 When Epic API Is Not a Good Fit

 Let’s also go through a few cases where you might need other APIs because, in those scenarios, you’d want to do more than merely viewing patient data: